-Planting a Fall vegetable garden is always a gamble.
-You never know when the first frost is going to come, how many weeks of good weather we’ll have, or if a freak snow storm is going to wipe everything out.
+Gardening is always a gamble.
+You never know when a surprise frost is going to come, how many weeks of good weather we’ll have, or if a freak snow storm is going to wipe everything out.
+Whether you’re planting in the early Spring or Fall, there are things you can do to be prepared to protect your plants from frost.

 I like this resource by the Farmer’s Almanac that gives you the estimated last and first frost dates for your area: Frost Dates.
 Simply put in your zipcode and click “Change”.